SomeoneElseOSM/SomeoneElse-map/about.md

 You can, but only by creating your version of the map using your own map tiles.
 The [changelog](https://map.atownsend.org.uk/maps/map/changelog.html) contains some links at the top to the various parts of the map style in github - create an issue there if you've got further questions.

+## If I use these map tiles, what will people know about me?

+[I](https://www.openstreetmap.org/user/SomeoneElse) am the only person that I've set up to have access to the server.
+If you request tiles then the normal Linux logs will record the fact (Apache's "access" log stores which IP address asked for a tile when, and the "syslog" stires details about new tiles being rendered).
+The logs store data for about a week and then wrap around.
+I can't comment on who might be watching traffic between you and the server (in Finland).
+If you're particularly worried about people NOT knowing that you're requesting certain map tiles I recommend that you set up your own server and serve tiles from there instead.